Best Wedding Insurance for Couples 2026: $75–$550 Pricing Compared from 7 Top Carriers

 ✅ Success Story: Photographer No-Show (Markel)

-Couple: David & Sarah, Denver CO
+Couple: David and Sarah, Denver CO

 Wedding Budget: $28,000